 The way consumers spend is based on emotions, same ways, consumers also stay loyal to a brand based on emotions.
 And it is in your hands that your customers stay loyal to your brand.

-#Follow up tip: Consistency is the key when it comes to staying connected with your customers.
+#Follow up tip: Stay connected with your customers.

 5. Feedback – Show Them You’re Listening